cf73/ces2021/content/collections/events/open-house.md

 published: false
 blueprint: events
 title: 'Open House'
-event_date: '2023-11-04'
+event_date: '2024-11-02'
 start_time: '10:00'
 end_time: '12:00'
 location: '80 Trowbridge St, Cambridge'
-image: open-house-website-banner.jpg
 short_description: 'Come see what makes Cambridge-Ellis School such a joyous place for children and their families!
-Join us on November 4th anytime between 10am and 12pm for a self-guided tour of our beautiful indoor and outdoor spaces.'
+Join us on November 2nd anytime between 10am and 12pm for a self-guided tour of our beautiful indoor and outdoor spaces.'
 details:
   -
     type: paragraph